Transferring Your License

 - Licenses obtained by score transfer, if any

 - Licenses obtained via licensure transfer, if any

 - Practice as a pharmacist and employment

 - Professional history

 NABP’s online application will save entered information – you can start the application and come back to it at your convenience.
-Once you submit the application, NABP will begin the review process, which can take up to five weeks.
+Once you submit the application, NABP will begin the review process, which can take five to seven business days.
 During this time, NABP will verify your information; additional time may be needed if you have disciplinary actions against any of your licenses.

 Submit Official Application to Board of Pharmacy